-Start your career checklist in good time
+Start the career entry checklist in good time

 Complete tasks together with the team

-It makes sense for the new employee to share their onboarding spreadsheet with their team.
-For example, HR employees can add new items to the list.
+It makes sense for the new employee to share their own onboarding spreadsheet with their own team.
+For example, HR staff can add new items to the list.
 Imagine, for example, that the new employee needs individual training on software that they had not considered before.
 This can easily be added to the checklist afterwards.
-Using the comment function, you can briefly let the new employee know what has changed or why the new item has been added.
+With the comment function, you can briefly let the new employee know what has changed or why the new item has been added.
 Using the comment function, the employee can also ask specific questions about an item or the status can be queried by the HR department.